 I trust scientists because I know from personal experience that scientific research can be so thorough as to be mind-numbingly tedious.

 I used to think science was a process where really smart people suddenly have amazing inspirations that explain something, and those inspirations then become facts that high school students have to memorize.
-I assumed this because of stories I had heard about scientific discovery, like:
+I assumed this because of stories I had heard about scientific discoveries, like:

 Archimedes takes a bath and suddenly he understands how to measure volume through water displacement.